imidaho/my_first_git_project/README.txt

 This is my first project

-this is helping me understand git
+this is helping me with git